 Metal halides are generally obsolete with the introduction of the best LED fixtures.
 They used to be the standard for reef lighting because their intensity was unmatched.
 They could penetrate tall reef tanks in a way no other fixtures could.
 They were intense because they gave off about the same amount of light per watt, but they had a lot of watts crammed in to a tiny little 1″ light filament.
 However, they were expensive and VERY hot (many if not most tanks with halides needed chillers as well).
 They also needed to be supplemented (at least for actinic).

 The light from metal halides is very bright and the bulbs last 12 months.
 They also provide a shimmer effect, something most people like, especially in a reef tank (although you can get this with pendant LEDs too).
 The heat and electricity consumption are significant issues though.
 So unless you find a real steal of a deal on craigslist or something and know the heat won’t be an issue, you are better off going with LEDs.

-Reflectors are a big issue because they alone can greatly impact how much light actually goes in the tank.
+Reflectors are a big issue with fluorescent and metal halides lights because they alone can greatly impact how much light actually goes in the tank.
 A 4 bulb HOT5 fixture with a single curve reflector will have a fraction of the light reach the tank compared to a fixture with a good individual curved reflector.
 With individual curved reflectors the reflector actually curves around each bulb and even extends down between the bulbs (even below them in the best fixtures).
 This can have a massive improvement in light reaching the tank because it is all being reflected down toward the water, not letting the light simply reach the bulb next to it.

-Reflectors aren’t an issue for LEDs since each LED bulb is designed to send the light downward.
+Reflectors aren’t an issue for LEDs since each LED bulb is designed to send all the light downward.
 Most fixtures will even list the angle of the light spread of the LEDs.

 Splash Guards and Glass Tops: